ayushrwt98/ayushrwt98/README.md

 - 👋 Hi, I’m @ayushrwt98
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning Php with Mysql
+- 🌱 I’m currently working on Php with Mysql
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me - ayush.rawat2123@gmail.com